Digital Identity Risk Assessment Playbook

 Figure 1: Example DIRA Process

-A high-level DIRA process includes five steps:
+The high-level DIRA process includes five steps:

 - Identify Users, Transactions, and Roles

-- Identify Risks and Assurance Levels
+- Identify Risks and Initial Assurance Levels

 - Determine Steps to Meet Assurance Levels